Committee Services FAQs

-The post of Convener is currently vacant.
+The Convenor is Cllr James Allan (CON).
 Apart from chairing meetings of the full Council, the Convener also represents the Council at civic and ceremonial events during his or her term of office.

 Who is the Leader of the Council?